bcgov/platform-developer-docs/src/docs/automation-and-resiliency/application-resource-tuning.md

 If you deploy pods without setting limits or requests, they will be deployed with the following defaults:

-* CPU Request: 100m
+* CPU request: 100m
-* CPU Limit: 250m
+* CPU limit: 250m
-* Memory Request: 256Mi
+* Memory request: 256Mi
-* Memory Limit: 1Gi
+* Memory limit: 1Gi

-This is the NOT same as specifying a resource request or limit of 0\.
+This is NOT the same as specifying a resource request or limit of 0\.

 **Setting the request and limits to 0**
 If you set requests and limits to 0, pods will run under the [BestEffort QoS class](https://kubernetes.io/docs/tasks/configure-pod-container/quality-service-pod/), using whatever spare capacity is available on the node.

 🔺 Assigning `0` as a request or limit must be done through the CLI or directly in the manifest.
-The Web Console will not accept `0` as a request or limit while editing the resources on a Deployment; it will apply the platform defaults outlined in the previous answer.
+The Web Console will not accept `0` as a request or limit while editing the resources on a deployment; it will apply the platform defaults outlined in the previous answer.

 **Specifying a limit value only**
 If you only specify a limit value, but not a request value, your pods will be deployed with a request that is identical to the limit.